linsamtw/RabbitmqCelery/README.md

 It must use command , run on spyder will fail

-    celery -A task worker --loglevel=info or celery on quene task

-    celery -A task worker --loglevel=info -Q quene

-and then, call func send.py
+    celery -A task worker --loglevel=info and then, call function send.py

     from task import add
     result = add.delay(10,4)